Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Introduction

 \section{Introduction}

 Causality imposes constraints on systems that are strongly out of equilibrium by restricting the rate of change of correlation lengths to the relevant causal speed (such as the speed of sound).
-This is particularly the case in the vicinity of symmetry-breaking continuous transitions where, adiabatically, correlation lengths become arbitrarily large.
-Since such transitions take place in finite time, correlation lengths must remain finite.
-The faster the transition rate and the shorter the time available for system ordering, the more constrained the correlation lengths will be.

-The suggestion that causality would constrain correlation lengths was originally made by Kibble\cite{kibble1976,kibble1980} in the context of the very early universe.
-The relevance for the early universe is that if the system is frustrated this is relieved by the spontaneous creation of topological defects, whose separation reflects the correlation lengths at the time of their appearance, and which should be visible today.
-Zurek\cite{zurek1985,zurek1996} independently reached the same conclusions for condensed matter systems in what is known as the Kibble-Zurek (KZ) scenario.
+The suggestion that causality would constrain correlation lengths was originally made by Kibble in the context of the very early universe~\cite{kibble1976,kibble1980}, and by Zurek for condensed matter systems~\cite{zurek1985,zurek1996}.
+Frustration is relieved by the spontaneous creation of topological defects, whose separation reflects the correlation lengths at the time of their appearance; this is known as the Kibble-Zurek (KZ) scenario.

 This paper focuses on the behaviour of superconducting annuli.
-We follow Zurek in considering spontaneous flux production arising from rapid temperature quenches into the superconducting phase as a result of constrained correlation lengths.
-An idealisation of our experimental setup -- which we shall discuss later -- is shown in Fig.\ref{ringa}.
-Further details are given in the appendix.
+An idealisation of our experimental setup -- which we shall discuss later -- is shown in Fig.~\ref{ringa}.

 To model the system we assume a simple complex scalar field $\phi(x)$ that can act as a proxy for a Cooper pair, decomposed as